 “Enslave the liberties of but one human being and the liberties of the world are put in peril.” ~~William Lloyd Garrison

 What does freedom look like?
-It looks like me in a tiny, triangular park on this very very hot day in an African American neighborhood Boston.
-I was so engrossed in my writing that I was almost oblivious to the heat until a little girl came along and pushed some buttons.
-I realized that this sculpture is a timed fountain with three different controls: one for mist, one for spray, and one for big streams of water!!!
+It looks like me in a tiny, triangular park on this very very hot day in Boston.
+I was so engrossed in my writing that I was almost oblivious to the heat until a little girl came along and pushed some buttons, revealing that this sculpture is a timed fountain with three different controls: one for mist, one for spray, and one for big streams of water!!!
 Freedom!
 I was free to do more clarifying and creating that day than I’d done in months.

 Living with Freedom & Spontaneity

-I was staying on the fourth floor of the building behind me in the picture, in a tiny all-white room.
-I had rented my house out for two months, but three days after arriving home, I left again to give my daughter a ride to Boston to see her college roommate; and that seemed to dovetail with visiting my dear friend from Ohio at their childhood family lakefront home in Maine.
+When I discovered the fountain four years ago, I was staying on the fourth floor of the building behind me in the picture, in a tiny room painted bright white.
+I had rented out my own house out for two months, and three days after arriving home from two weeks supporting a friend in Indiana, I left again to give my daughter a last-minute ride to Boston to see her college roommate; and that made it possible to visit my dear friend from Ohio at their family lakefront home in Maine!

 Would that way of living be irresponsible?